 Where Are Paralysis Ticks Found?

 In Australia, the paralysis tick can be found all along the east coast of Australia from the northernmost part of Queensland right down to eastern parts of Victoria.
 Paralysis ticks live in bushy coastal areas as they prefer a warm, humid climate.
-Paralysis ticks are most prevalent in the warmer months between spring and autumn; however, in the warmer parts of Australia, they can appear at any time.
+Paralysis ticks are most prevalent in the warmer months between spring and autumn; however, in the warmer parts of Australia, such as in Queensland, paralysis tick season can be all year round.

 Image from Eric Broad Veterinary Surgeon